SaltnPepper02/COMP2042_CW_SaltnPepper02/COMP2048GanRichardSoonChing/README.md

 Most of the features I have implemented are working.

 I wanted to implement some animation to the game itself but due to time constraints I am unable to implement it.
+I also wanted to make some JUnit test but due to time constraints again i am unable to do that.

 I have added a second controller to implement the leaderboard menu